• What academic honors can I earn while in law school?

 • Whom should I see if I have a non-academic or personal matter that pertains to my law school experience?

-For such matters, see the College of Law's Assistant Dean for Student Life.
+For such matters, see the College of Law's Assistant Dean for Student Services and Engagement.

 • What is my professor’s phone number, e-mail address, etc.?